SkyGopnik/timetable/README.md

-# Simple React Webpack boilerplate
+# Simple React Timetable

-A ready to use simple boilerplate for React Apps.
+Timetable for my group in college, simple to use by change object for your data.

 ## Instructions